int08h/blog/content/post/to-catch-a-lying-timeserver.md

 By querying several servers (assuming no collusion) a client can identify not only ordering issues but also time quality problems.
 One server reporting a time way off the others will be obvious and the collection of cross-signed request/responses will supply proof.

 A client can store a log of request and response chains.
-There are no secret values in Roughtime requests or responses so this log can provided to an audit service or other third-party.
+There are no secret values in Roughtime requests or responses so this log can be provided to an audit service or other third-party.
 This [protobuf definition](https://roughtime.googlesource.com/roughtime/+/master/config.proto#40) from the Roughtime project is intended as the standard JSON format for such chain files.

 # Closing Thoughts